7 Breastfeeding Myths Busted

 6. Breast Milk Causes Cavities in Teeth

 If we think about this from an evolutionary perspective, it would make no sense whatsoever if breast milk caused cavities in babies or children.
-In fact, “Studies have shown that a breastfed child is significantly less likely to suffer from tooth decay (dental caries) than a child who is artificially fed.
-As well as the continuing benefits to the health of mother and child, breastfeeding promotes optimal jaw and tooth development.
-A breastfed child is less likely to suffer from crooked teeth (malocclusion) and the longer the child is breastfed the greater the reduction in risk.
-A breastfed baby is also less likely to suffer from discolouration of teeth caused by excess fluoride (fluorosis).”
-(6)
+In fact, studies have shown that a breastfed child is significantly less likely to suffer from tooth decay (dental caries) than a child who is artificially fed.
+As well as continuing benefits to the health of mother and child, breastfeeding promotes optimal jaw and tooth development.

 7. Your Child Will Breastfeed Until Adulthood Unless You Wean Them